jmakino/clop-crystal/README.md

     a.class # => Float64
     a # => 0.0

-We can see that eps, n_particles, and other member varialbles have types specified in the option description text and have values either default or given in command line parameters.
+We can see that eps, n_particles, and other member variables have types specified in the option description text and have values either default or given in command line parameters.
 Since they have proper types, type inference works for  assignments like the following,